gooddata/gooddata-python-sdk/gooddata-dbt/README.md

   - Reads analytics model from GoodData instance and stores it to disk to `gooddata_layout` folder
 - test_insights
   - Lists all insights(reports) from GoodData instance, and executes each report to validate it
+- dbt_cloud
+  - Runs dbt cloud job through their API.
+Alternative to running dbt-core locally.
+  - If running in CI pipeline, it can also notify about performance degradations in a form of GitHub/Gitlab comment.
+- dbt_cloud_stats
+  - Esp. for testing purposes.
+It's triggered from dbt_cloud as well.
+It collects stats and reports perf degradations.
+  - Check [.env.dev](.env.dev)/[.env.custom.dev](.env.custom.dev) files for how to set related env variables.

 ## Custom metadata in dbt models (optional)
 If you want to generate optimal LDM from dbt models, sometimes you need to specify semantic metadata in dbt models.